-Capital assets, which include land, land improvements, buildings and machinery, equipment, vehicles, and intangible right-to-use assets are reported in the applicable governmental or business-type activities columns in the government-wide financial statements and in the fund financial statements for proprietary funds.
+Capital assets, which include land, land improvements, buildings and machinery, equipment, vehicles, intangible right-to-use assets, and intangible right-to-use subscriptions are reported in the applicable governmental or business-type activities columns in the government-wide financial statements and in the fund financial statements for proprietary funds.
 All capital assets are valued at historical cost or estimated historical cost if actual historical cost is not available.
 Donated assets are valued at their fair market value on the date donated.
 Repairs and maintenance are recorded as expenses.
 Renewals and betterments are capitalized.